Dartmoor Blue Ground Beetle Project

 Blue Ground Beetle (Carabus intricatus) © Laura Larkin

 The Blue Ground Beetle (Carabus intricatus) is Britain’s largest ground beetle, and is also one of the rarest.
-Our Dartmoor Blue Ground Beetle Project is looking to find new sites for this beautiful beetle in the South West.
+Our South West Blue Ground Beetle Project is looking to find new sites for this beautiful beetle in South Devon and Cornwall.

 Submit a Blue Ground Beetle sighting